Ultimate Guide to view/recover/extract data from a locked Android phone

 Phone is not connected to internet or

 You want to extract data from someone else locked phone (naughty boy!)

-Whatever be the scenario here is a simple method to extract data from a locked phone – the only catch is USB Debugging (an option under Developer Options menu) MUST be ON in the phone.
+Whatever be the scenario here is another simple method to extract data from a locked phone – the only catch is USB Debugging (an option under Developer Options menu) MUST be ON in the phone.
 If USB Debugging is off, this method WILL NOT WORK, as simple as that!
+So its your luck!

 You need a computer running Windows (7 or later)

 Phone’s USB data cable